boazbk/tcs/lec_26_quantum_computing.md

 Shor's and Simon's algorithms are also covered in Chapter 10 of my book with Arora on computational complexity.

 There are many excellent videos available online covering some of these materials.
-The Fourier transform is covered in this videos of [Dr. Chris Geoscience](https://youtu.be/EYRmB1aNh9I?t=19s),  [Clare Zhang](https://www.youtube.com/watch?v=Y9pYHDSxc7g) and [Vi Hart](https://www.youtube.com/watch?v=i_0DXxNeaQ0).
+The Fourier transform is covered in these videos of [Dr. Chris Geoscience](https://youtu.be/EYRmB1aNh9I?t=19s),  [Clare Zhang](https://www.youtube.com/watch?v=Y9pYHDSxc7g) and [Vi Hart](https://www.youtube.com/watch?v=i_0DXxNeaQ0).
 More specifically to quantum computing, the videos of  [Umesh Vazirani on the Quantum Fourier Transform](https://www.youtube.com/watch?v=BM429cOogYc) and  [Kelsey Houston-Edwards on Shor's Algorithm](https://www.youtube.com/watch?v=wUwZZaI5u0c) are very recommended.